Dependence of the ratio of total to visible mass on observable properties of SDSS MaNGA galaxies: Abstract

 \section{Abstract}

-Using spectroscopic observations from the SDSS~MaNGA~DR15, we study the relationships between the ratio of the total to visible mass and various parameters describing the evolution and environment of the galaxies.
-Using the relative velocities of the H$\alpha$ emission line across the galaxy's surface to measure the rotation curve of each galaxy, we estimate the galaxy's total mass.
+Using spectroscopic observations from the SDSS~MaNGA~DR15, we study the relationships between the ratio of total to visible mass and various parameters characterizing the evolution and environment of the galaxies in this survey.
+Measuring the rotation curve with the relative velocities of the H$\alpha$ emission line across a galaxy's surface, we estimate each galaxy's total mass.
 We develop a statistical model to describe the observed distribution in the ratio of total to visible mass, from which we extract a galaxy's most probable value for this mass ratio.
-We present the relationships between the ratio of total to visible mass and several characteristics describing the galaxy's evolution, such as absolute magnitude, gas-phase metallicity, distance to the nearest neighbor, and position on the color-magnitude diagram.
+We present the relationships between the ratio of total to visible mass and several characteristics describing galactic evolution, such as luminosity, gas-phase metallicity, distance to the nearest neighbor, and position on the color-magnitude diagram.
 We find that faint galaxies with low metallicities, typically in the blue cloud, have the highest ratios of total to visible mass.
-Those galaxies which exhibit the second highest ratios of total to visible mass are the brightest with high metallicities, typically members of the red sequence or green valley.
-The galaxies with the lowest ratios of total to visible mass are intermediate in both metallicity and absolute magnitude.
-In addition, we find that galaxies in denser local environments tend to have smaller ratios of total to visible mass.
-Finally, we introduce a parametrization that predicts a galaxy's ratio of total to visible mass based on its photometry and absolute magnitude.
+This mass ratio is significantly reduced when we include the \HI mass in the total visible mass, implying that feedback mechanisms are not as strong in low-mass galaxies as previously thought.
+Those galaxies that exhibit the second highest ratios of total to visible mass are the brightest with high metallicities, typically members of the red sequence or green valley.
+AGN activity is likely both the quenching mechanism and the feedback that drives the mass ratio higher in these massive galaxies.
+Finally, we introduce a parametrization that predicts a galaxy's ratio of total to visible mass based only on its photometry and luminosity.